dougbutner/web-4/README.md

 ## About This Repo

 This repo features a description of the next evolution of the web, web 4.0.
-As the technologies emerge, this repo will also feature links to the technology associated with the web
+As the technologies emerge, this repo will also feature links to the  associated technologies.

 ## What is Web 4.0?